kalifadan/GAN-Event/README.md

 # Leveraging World Events to Predict E-Commerce Consumer Demand under Anomaly
 \
-_Under review for CIKM’21 – November 2021,  Gold Coast, Queensland, Australia._
+_Under review for WSDM'22 - 15th ACM International Conference on Web Search and Data Mining._
 ---
 > **Abstract:** Consumer demand forecasting is of high importance for many e-commerce applications, including supply chain optimization, advertisement placement, and delivery speed optimization.
 However, reliable time series sales forecasting for e-commerce is difficult, especially during periods with many anomalies, as can often happen during pandemics, abnormal weather, or sports events.
-Although many time-series algorithms have been applied to the task, prediction during anomalies still remains a challenge.
+Although many time series algorithms have been applied to the task, prediction during anomalies still remains a challenge.
-In this work, we hypothesize that leveraging external knowledge found in world events will help overcome the challenge of prediction under anomalies.
+In this work, we hypothesize that leveraging external knowledge found in world events can help overcome the challenge of prediction under anomalies.
 We mine a large repository of 40 years of world events and their textual representations.
-We present a novel methodology based on transformers to construct an embedding of a day based on the causal subgraph of the day’s events.
+Further, we present a novel methodology based on transformers to construct an embedding of a day based on the relations of the day’s events.
 Those embeddings are then used to forecast future consumer behavior.
-We empirically evaluate the methods over a large e-commerce products sales dataset, extracted from one of the world’s largest online marketplaces.
+We empirically evaluate the methods over a large e-commerce products sales dataset, extracted from eBay, one of the world’s largest online marketplaces.
 We show over numerous categories that our method outperforms state-of-the-art baselines during anomalies.
 We contribute the code and data to the community for further research.

 ![GitHub Logo](https://user-images.githubusercontent.com/57223242/119711281-04b85e80-be68-11eb-8907-1649b3cc847e.png)